tuberry/extension-list/README.md

 * The DOT ornament means the extension is enabled;
 * Click the menu item to enable/disable an extension;
-* A debug button to restarts gnome shell on Xorg or launchs a nested [session](https://wiki.gnome.org/Projects/GnomeShell/Development) on Wayland:
+* A debug button to restart gnome shell on Xorg or launch a nested [session](https://wiki.gnome.org/Projects/GnomeShell/Development) on Wayland:

  ```bash
 dconf write /org/gnome/shell/extensions/extension-list/debug-button true